Sometime back, I lived in a building with a silly elevator.

 You can also go to Slofile, an online database of Slack communities, to find your target audience on Slack.

-In some online communities, you might need a forum moderator’s permission for digging out research participants.
+In some online communities, you might need a forum moderator’s permission to connect with research participants.
 In that case, it’s best to talk to them by explaining the purpose of your post in the community before posting your request.

-A good way to encourage folks to participate in your research is to use a community engagement approach with them rather than posting and disappearing.
+A good way to encourage people to participate in your research is to use a community engagement approach with them rather than posting and disappearing.

 When you show up as a regular name in a community and engage with its members, they’re more likely to recognize you and help than when you are a stranger posting for the first time.